dps923/winter2020/graded-work/assign4-professor.md

 > Tip:
 > The data source for this food list should be a fetched results controller (frc).
-> Later, we'll be adding items to the list, and the frc will enable this task.
+> Later, we'll be adding items to the list, and the frc will easily enable the list update task.

 At this point, your food consumed list may look something like this: